Clark–Reese rivalry: Flagrant fouls

 Veteran sportscaster Bob Costas, commenting on the June 2024 Fever-Sky game in Outkick in response to a hard foul on Clark, pointed out that a flagrant foul committed by Alyssa Thomas against Reese less than a week earlier received very little media attention because both players are black, and, therefore, the incident did not "spark as much conversation."
 Costas added that "the second-most famous player to the average, non-initiated WNBA fan right now is Angel Reese."
 CNN sports journalist Cari Champion agreed, and thanked Costas for acknowledging that fouls like Carter's have happened since the league's inception.
 Champion went on to claim that "no one cared about the WNBA when women of a certain color [i.e., black women] were beating up and bruising each other," but now "we have this star, this woman [Clark] that people love, [and] they want to protect her."

 The following season in a game between the Sky and Fever in Indianapolis on May 17, 2025, Clark committed a hard foul against Angel Reese in the third quarter, resulting in a flagrant foul for Clark and a technical for Reese.
 The game was later investigated by the WNBA for "hateful fan comments," with the league releasing a statement that "The WNBA strongly condemns racism, hate and discrimination in all forms — they have no place in our league or in society.
 We are aware of the allegations and are looking into the matter."

 Social media

-A Rice University study by a PhD candidate, published in Sage Journals in March 2025, examined X/Twitter reactions in "fan discourse" related to hand gestures that Clark and Reese made during two different 2023 NCAA tournament games.
+A 2025 study examined X/Twitter reactions in "fan discourse" related to hand gestures that Clark and Reese made during two different 2023 NCAA tournament games.
 The study analyzed some 700,000 tweets before, during, and after the two incidents, and claimed that public reactions were "not just different but racialized."
-On one hand, Clark's hand gesture during the Elite Eight game, made in the direction of Hailey Van Lith while looking at the Iowa bench, did not meet "much controversy."
-On the other hand, Reese made the same gesture, followed by a second gesture pointing to her ring finger, in the closing moments of the National Title game, while walking in front of and staring at Clark, and was met with a "starkly different" reaction.